Manta Ray Night Snorkel with Kids on the Big Island: An Honest Family Guide

 Kona Honu Divers

-Excellent reputation, small group sizes (max 16), and they run separate snorkel and dive boats so you are not crowded onto a divers' charter.
-They have a generous 'see them or come back free' guarantee.
+Excellent reputation, small group sizes, and they run separate snorkel and dive boats so you're not crowded onto a divers' charter.
+Generous see-them-or-come-back-free guarantee.

 Big Island Divers

 Long-running, very kid-experienced crew.
-They run sunset snorkel-only departures and make sure newer snorkelers are clipped onto the lighted raft for the entire experience.
+They run sunset snorkel-only departures and clip newer snorkelers to the lighted raft for the entire experience.

 Sea Quest

-Zodiac-style operator out of Keauhou Bay.
+Zodiac operator out of Keauhou Bay.
 Faster boats, less rocking, shorter time to the snorkel site.
-Helpful if your family has motion sickness.
+Helpful if your family runs motion-sick.

 What the Tour Looks Like Step by Step

 You arrive at the harbor 30 minutes before sunset.
 The crew sizes everyone for fins, mask, snorkel, and a full-length wetsuit (or your own kids' shorty wetsuit if you brought one).
-The wetsuit is for warmth and buoyancy, not because the water is freezing.
-They run a safety briefing on shore.
-Then you motor out (15 to 30 minutes depending on site).
+The wetsuit is for warmth and buoyancy, not because the water is cold.
+Safety briefing on shore.
+Then you motor out, 15 to 30 minutes depending on the site.

 At the site, you slip into the water in pairs.
 The crew helps you onto a lighted raft.
 You hold the foam float, face-down, fins kicking gently.
 The lights attract clouds of plankton, which become moving smoke.
 Then a manta arrives.
 Then another.
 Sometimes ten.
 They feed in slow vertical loops, sometimes brushing the surface.
 You stay on the raft.
-They never touch you (it would damage their protective slime coating, which is why guests are not allowed to touch them either).
+They never touch you (it would damage their protective slime coating, which is also why guests are forbidden to touch them).

 What to Pack for the Manta Tour

-• Sea-Band motion sickness wristbands for kids prone to seasickness.
-Put them on 30 minutes before the boat.
+- Sea-Band motion sickness wristbands for kids prone to seasickness.
+On 30 minutes before the boat.

-• Dramamine for Kids if your child is a known boat-puker.
-Dose 30-60 minutes before departure.
+- Dramamine for Kids if your child is a known boat-puker.
+Dose 30 to 60 minutes before departure.

-• A towel per person, plus a warm layer (hoodie or fleece) for the ride back.
-The wind on a wet kid in the dark is colder than you think.
+- A towel per person, plus a warm layer (hoodie or fleece) for the ride back.
+Wind on a wet kid in the dark is colder than you think.

 Sea Sickness with Kids

-The Kona coast is generally calm, but the boat is anchored bobbing for an hour while you float.
+The Kona coast is generally calm, but the boat is anchored and bobbing for an hour while you float.
 Even rock-stable kids sometimes get queasy.
 Eat a light meal 90 minutes before.
-Avoid greasy or acidic foods.
-Stay on deck if the boat is anchored.
+No greasy or acidic foods.
+Stay on deck while anchored.
 Look at the horizon.
 Acupressure wristbands are a low-risk first line; Dramamine for Kids is the next step.

 What to Tell Your Kid Before You Go

 Honesty works better than surprise.
 Show them YouTube videos of the manta night snorkel during the day.
-Explain that the water will be dark.
-Explain that the mantas are gentle and filter-feed plankton.
-Explain that they hold a float and never touch the manta.
-Explain that the boat ride out is bumpy and the water is deep.
-If your kid has any squeamishness about deep water at night, do not force this.
-There are plenty of magical Hawaii experiences.
-This one is not for every child.
+Tell them the water will be dark.
+Tell them the mantas are gentle and filter-feed plankton.
+Tell them they hold a float and they never touch the manta.
+Tell them the boat ride out is bumpy and the water is deep.
+If your kid has any squeamishness about deep water at night, do not push this.
+Plenty of magical Hawaii experiences out there.
+This one isn't for every child, and that is fine.

 Cancellation and Refund Policies